 1. Place them in a food storage container

-Okay, so here's the most obvious tip: Pop your avocado in an airtight food storage container or seal it with cling wrap to decrease its exposure to oxygen.
+Okay, so here's the most obvious tip: Once you've figured out how to ripen avocados effectively and want to save a portion of its creamy goodness, simply pop it in an airtight food storage container or seal it with cling wrap to decrease its exposure to oxygen.
 For a little extra boost of freshness, you can also rub it down with citrus, a tried-and-true trick of Chef Betsy Wiegand of Great White, a coastal-Californian restaurant.
 The ascorbic acid found in lemon and lime creates a barrier between your avocado and the air around it, keeping it fresh AF for days to come.

 2. Freeze your avocado in an ice tray